foo-dogsquared/one-for-all/README.md

 A single web page for most of the popular search engines.

 Well, not the one of the most elegant solution but it works and there are still some things I want to implement someday.
 So expect this to be improved... someday (still not close to elegance, though). 😂
-## List of available search engines so far:
+## List of included search engines so far:
 - BitBucket
 - Can I Use
 - cdnjs